 Analysing and interrogating pupil, class, or cohort data can be dull and time-consuming, so to help teachers maximise teaching time, we have developed a platform that makes this complex and daunting task more intuitive, with information readily available in a user-friendly format.

-Crucially, schools can customise many aspects of the platform to suit their school setting to encourage engagement, and further reduce senior leadership analysis time.
+Sisra Analytics has been an invaluable tool for schools like Fullhurst Community College and The Burgate School to customise many aspects of the platform to suit their school setting to encourage engagement, and further reduce senior leadership analysis time.

 Don’t just believe our word – one Executive Head Teacher has said: